 Need an Experienced Chicago Mass Transit Accident Attorney?

 If you live and work in Chicago, you likely rely on mass transit, and you trust it to be operated safely.
 Unfortunately, mass transit accidents can occur and when they do, the results are often catastrophic.

 Public transport vehicles in Chicago – such as CTA buses, the “L” train, Metra rails, and Pace buses – are often in the news for being in serious crashes.
 How do victims get compensated when a public transportation authority is involved?

 If you have been hurt in a mass transit accident, you need the help of an experienced lawyer to give you the best odds for compensation.
-The award-winning Chicago Mass Transit Lawyers of Willens Injury Law Offices have significant experience handling transportation accidents and mass transit injury cases and we understand how to gather the appropriate evidence and successfully prosecute the case.
+The award-winning Chicago Mass Transit Lawyers of Willens & Baez have significant experience handling transportation accidents and mass transit injury cases and we understand how to gather the appropriate evidence and successfully prosecute the case.

 Mass Transit Accident Cases Are Handled Differently